 The Physical and Mental Health Committee of Gary Alumnae Chapter is known for its deep roots within the community.
 We continuously strive to raise awareness to address the importance of living a healthy lifestyle not only physically, but mentally as well.
-As an organization of predominantly African American women, Delta Sigma Theta Sorority, Inc. is uniquely positioned to impact not only the well-being of its membership, but also the well-being of families and communities at large.
+As an organization of predominantly African American women, Delta Sigma Theta Sorority, Inc. is uniquely positioned to impact not only the well-being of its membership but also the well-being of families and communities at large.
 Gary Alumnae Chapter is proud to participate in numerous activities throughout the year.

 National Diabetes Day is celebrated every November.
 GAC participates in the national campaign, “I Stop Diabetes.”
 ID is the Association’s movement to end the devastating toll that diabetes takes on the lives of millions of individuals and families across our nation.
 Join the Millions® in the Movement.
 Together we can Stop Diabetes. ® We make our communities aware by posting information at local church services simultaneously throughout the NW Indiana surrounding area.
 The information keeps our audiences who may not be engaged with social media informed of how diabetes can affect your life.
 This year, our National Diabetes Day was virtual and our campaigns were shared with various church congregations in NWI through their social media networks.

 Do you know what causes heart disease in women?
 What about the survival rate?
 Or whether women of all ethnicities share the same risk?
 The fact is: Heart disease is the No. 1 killer of women, causing 1 in 3 deaths each year.
 That’s approximately one woman every minute!
 The American Heart Association’s Go Red For Women movement advocates for more research and swifter action for women’s heart health for this very reason.
 In this section, we’ll arm you with the facts and dispel some myths – because the truth can no longer be ignored.
 GAC’s “GO RED for Women” is celebrated in February and usually recognizes women who suffer from heart disease and celebrates survivors.

-Watch for us on Facebook, Instagram, Twitter and this website to see where we’re doing.
+Watch for us on Facebook, Instagram, Twitter, and this website to see where we’re doing.
 Check us out on our next walk/run.
 JOIN US!